 When we talk of communities or “communities of practice”, we often rather think of personal or virtual get-togethers of people around a specific topic or goal.

 As mentioned in my introduction, one of the most common complaints of IT Leaders is that they feel isolated.
 And our research has found that there is a very limited number of possibilities for getting together and exchanging views (on-line or in person) when you reach a certain level in the IT organisation.
 Technical and especially software development user groups, meetups, vendor events, etc. can be found in abundance.
 Executives again have learned to get together regularly.
 But life is lonely at the levels in between.

 Many IT managers will know SpiceWorks.
 They undoubtedly maintain the biggest online IT community with several million members globally.
 Once more there is very little business technology management content here and the focus is on technology and IT Management in the operational sense.

-Communities like the itSMF (the South African Chapter unfortunately seems to meet very seldomly) and others do have chapters around the world, but again these are often very technical or confined to a specific topic.
+Communities like the itSMF (the South African Chapter unfortunately is currently not active) and others do have chapters around the world, but again these are often very technical or confined to a specific topic.

 We at Xuviate have seen that need and have in the Cape Town region created a vendor agnostic business technology management meetup: Relevant IT – Western Cape.

 If you are not in the Cape Town Region, do have a look on the meetup platform, facebook, LinkedIn or search on Google to determine if there is a similar/appropriate group in your area.